spekulatius/PHPScraper/websites/examples/scrape-meta-tags.md

 ## Combined Meta Tags

-If you would like to access all meta properties you can use the `metaTags`-method.
-It returns the above mentioned methods as an array.
+You can use the `metaTags`-method if you would like to access all meta properties.
+It returns the above-mentioned methods as an array.
 It is defined as:

 ```php
 /**